bitfield/script/README.md

 ## Dirname

-`Dirname()` reads a list of filenames from the pipe, one per line, and returns a pipe which contains only the directory names of each filename.
+`Dirname()` reads a list of pathnames from the pipe, one per line, and returns a pipe which contains only the parent directories of each pathname.

 If a line is empty, `Dirname()` will return a '.' for that line